Cyanic76/Hosts/README.md

 ### Legal

 I am not liable for any damage.
-Therefore, feel free to use [Issues](https://github.com/Cyanic76/Hosts/issues/new) to report problems and broken websites.
+Therefore, feel free to use Codeberg Issues to report problems and broken websites.
 You are the only one responsible for using this list.

 ---
 Maintained by [Cyanic**76**](https://cyanic.me).